cult-of-coders/grapher/docs/denormalization.md

 }).fetchOne()
 ```

 Grapher will check to see if avatar's body is a subbody of the denormalized body.
-If yes, it will hit the cache,
+If yes, it will hit the `avatarCache` field,
 leading to a single database request.

-And the result will be as you expect it to be:
+And the result will in the form as you expect:
 ```
 {
     _id: 'XXX',